 Your GP will talk this through with you if you have a history of allergic reactions and monitor you for about 15 minutes after the jab.
 Speak to your healthcare team if you’re worried about this or have more questions about your previous reactions.

-If you’ve had the flu jab
+COVID-19 booster and the flu jab

 If you’re interested in taking part, you can sign up to the NHS’s coronavirus vaccine registry to be contacted about taking part in approved vaccine studies in the UK.